Cat Stevens's comments about Salman Rushdie

-Following Ayatollah Khomeini's 14 February 1989 death fatwa against author Salman Rushdie, after the publication of Rushdie's novel The Satanic Verses, British musician Yusuf Islam (previously and better known by his stage name Cat Stevens), made statements endorsing the killing of Rushdie, generating sharp criticism from commentators in the West.
+Following Ayatollah Khomeini's 14 February 1989 death fatwa against author Salman Rushdie, after the publication of Rushdie's novel The Satanic Verses, British musician Yusuf Islam (previously and better known by his stage name Cat Stevens) made statements endorsing the killing of Rushdie, generating sharp criticism from commentators in the West.

 In response, Yusuf Islam said that some of his comments were "stupid and offensive jokes" made in "bad taste," while others were merely giving his interpretation of Islamic law but not advocating any action.
 Islam also said that later in the same programme he promised to accept the judgment of a British court if it found Rushdie innocent of any crime, blasphemy or otherwise.

 Statements

 Kingston Polytechnic

 On 21 February 1989, Yusuf Islam addressed students at Kingston Polytechnic (now Kingston University) in London about his conversion to Islam and was asked about the controversy in the Muslim world and the fatwa calling for Salman Rushdie's execution.
-He replied, "He must be killed.
-The Qur'an makes it clear – if someone defames the prophet, then he must die."
+He replied, "The Qur'an makes it clear, if someone defames the prophet, then he must die."
+He added that "Under Islam, if a man has done someone ill, he must make amends.
+He must ask his publishers to get back his books, and if necessary he must spend every penny he has to get them all."
+Additionally, he asked the students if they believed Rushdie should die, and around one third of them raised their arms in response.

 Newspapers quickly denounced what was seen as Yusuf Islam's support for the killing of Rushdie and the next day, he released a statement saying that he was not personally encouraging anybody to be a vigilante, and that he was only stating that blasphemy is a capital offence according to the Qur'an.